bloominstituteoftechnology/node-db-challenge/README.md

    on another table.
 1. What do we need in order to have a _many to many_ relationship between two tables.
+1. What SQL statement is used to retrieve data from a table?
+1. What SQL clause is used to filter the results of a query?
+1. What are `views`? .Provide one example of use case for them.

 ## Project description